Reviewed February 2023

 Sabbath Compliant – This includes simpler models (aka, ‘old fashioned’) that were not built with the more recent innovations (e.g., 12-hour shut-off, digital controls) that now pose halachic concerns for the Sabbath-observant consumer.
 Consequently, the manufacturer requested an assessment by STAR-K if they could market these models as ‘Sabbath Compliant.’

 Designating appliances as either having ‘Sabbath Mode’ or being ‘Sabbath Compliant’ was meant to help the consumer avoid making a purchase that would pose a halachic difficulty on Shabbos and Yom Tov.

 It is important to note that not all Sabbath Mode models offer the same features.
-If you have a STAR-K certified Sabbath Mode oven, please check www.star-k.org to see which features are available on your particular model, or contact STAR-K office at 410-484-4110.
+If you have a STAR-K certified Sabbath Mode oven, please check the STAR-K appliance page to see which features are available on your particular model, or contact STAR-K office at 410-484-4110.

 Sabbath Mode Ovens